 Weibo is another well-known social media platform.
 Chinese users love Weibo because it is the first place where they can express themselves without censorship.
 Weibo, as a pure social media platform is effective for imported brands to communicate with their followers and potential consumers.
 It’s also a good platform to send information, and discounts, announce product launches, ask for users’ advice and to do advertising.

 There are many more social media platforms.
 The advantages of these platforms are that they enable businesses to provide customer services to their consumers.
 This allows for better interactivity and a faster response to queries, both qualities that are appreciated by Chinese consumers who tend to seek out as much information as possible before making a purchase.

 A website in Mandarin and adapted to Chinese norms

 Adapt your content to your audience.
 Mandarin is non-negotiable.
-You target market will not communicate with you on your English website.
-The Search Engine Optimization (SEO) is a strategy that works to rank your official website in the natural search results over time.
+Your target market will not communicate with you on your English website.
+Search Engine Optimization (SEO) is a strategy that works to rank your official website in the natural search results over time.
 If your ranking on the natural search results is good, you will be more visible and Chinese consumers will trust you.